AvaloniaCommunity/Avalonia.FuncUI.Docs/src/controls/DatePicker.md

 >
 > For Avalonia.FuncUI's DSL properties you can check [DatePicker.fs]

-The DatePicker control is a single date picker that displays a calendar, it is also posible to enter a date via the TextBox the control has
+The DatePicker control is a single date picker that displays a calendar, it is also possible to enter a date via the TextBox the control has

 ## Usage